Coronavirus: When and which Covid-19 vaccines are likely to be available in Asia

 China has not announced supply deals with Western drugmakers, which instead have partnered with private companies.

-AstraZeneca's vaccine may be approved in China by mid-2021 and its Chinese partner Shenzhen Kangtai Biological Products plans annual production capacity of at least 100 million doses by end-2020.
+AstraZeneca's vaccine may be approved in China by mid-2021 and its Chinese partner Shenzhen Kangtai Biological Products plans to have annual production capacity of at least 100 million doses of the vaccine by end-2020.

-For the Pfizer/BioNTech vaccine, a unit of Shanghai Fosun Pharmaceutical Group plans a Phase II trial.
+For the Pfizer/BioNTech vaccine, a unit of Shanghai Fosun Pharmaceutical Group plans a Phase 2 trial.

-Tibet Rhodiola Pharmaceutical Holding is bringing in Russian vaccine candidate Sputnik V and plans early and mid-stage trials in China.
+Tibet Rhodiola Pharmaceutical Holding is bringing in Russian vaccine candidate Sputnik V and plans early and mid-stage trials of the shot in China.

-China has also approved three vaccine candidates developed by Sinovac and state-owned Sinopharm for emergency use, and Sinopharm hopes its two candidates wil get conditional approval for general use this year.
+China has also approved three vaccine candidates developed by Sinovac and state-owned Sinopharm for emergency use programme, and Sinopharm is hopeful of its two candidates receiving conditional approval for general public use within this year.

 JAPAN

-Japan has deals to buy 120 million doses from Pfizer/BioNTech in the first half of next year and 120 million from AstraZeneca, the first 30 million of which will be shipped by March 2021, and 250 million from Novavax.
+Japan has deals to purchase 120 million doses from Pfizer/BioNTech in the first half of next year, 120 million from AstraZeneca, of which first 30 million will be shipped by March 2021, and 250 million from Novavax.

 It is also in talks with Johnson & Johnson and has a deal with Shionogi & Co.

-Experts said vaccine makers would need to conduct at least Phase I and II trials in Japan before seeking approval.
+Experts said vaccine makers would need to conduct at least Phase 1-2 trials in Japan before seeking approval.

 SOUTH KOREA

-It aims to secure vaccines for 10 million people from COVAX and for 20 million more from separate deals with drugmakers by year-end.
+It aims to secure vaccines for 10 million people from COVAX and 20 million people from separate deals with drugmakers by the end of this year.

-It has an "optional purchase" arrangement with COVAX to select vaccines from specific makers.
-The timing of procurement and the amount depend on the output schedule of those vaccines, say health officials.
+It has the "Optional Purchase" arrangement with COVAX that allows it to select vaccines from specific vaccine makers.

+The timing of the procurement and the amount depend on the production schedule of those vaccines, according to health officials.

-Inoculation is likely to start in the second quarter of next year to allow time to observe possible side effects.
+Inoculation is likely to start in the second quarter of next year to allow more time to observe potential side effects.

 INDIA

-The head of the Serum Institute of India, which makes the AstraZeneca vaccine, said on Nov 23 the positive late-state trial result of the candidate will allow it to seek emergency use approval by year-end, before securing the OK for a full rollout by February or March.
+The head of the Serum Institute of India, which makes the AstraZeneca vaccine, said on Nov 23 the positive late-state trial result of the candidate will allow it to seek emergency use authorisation by year-end, before gaining approval for a full rollout by February or March next year.

-India also expects a government-backed vaccine to be launched as early as February, while it conducts a late-stage trial of Sputnik V.
+India also expects a government-backed vaccine to be launched as early as February, while it is conducting a late-stage trial of Sputnik V.

 TAIWAN

-Taiwan aims to secure around 15 million doses initially, both via the COVAX scheme and by directly purchase from manufacturers, and may buy an additional 15 million doses.
+Taiwan aims to secure around 15 million doses initially, both via the COVAX scheme and by directly purchasing from vaccine makers, and may buy additional 15 million doses.

-The government has said it hopes to begin vaccinations in the first quarter next year.
+The government has said it hopes to begin vaccinations in the first quarter of next year.

 THE PHILIPPINES

-It announced a deal on Nov 27 for 2.6 million doses of the AstraZeneca vaccine and is discussing a possible 1 million more, covering about 1 per cent of a population of 108 million.

-It is also seeking 20 million to 50 million doses from Sinovac and is in talks with others, including Pfizer.
+It is in talks with AstraZeneca for the supply of at least 20 million doses, which may arrive in the country in the second quarter of next year.
+It hopes to lock in 60 million doses in total and also is in talks with Pfizer and Sinovac.

-Vaccine makers can seek approval from Philippine regulators even if no clinical trial is done there.
+Vaccine makers can apply for approval with the country's regulators even if no clinical trial is done in the Philippines.

 INDONESIA

-Grouped among 92 low- and middle-income economies, it is entitled to access vaccines through COVAX for a fifth of its population, or about 106 million to 107 million doses, if each person gets two injections.
+It is one of the countries listed as 92 low and middle income economies, which means it is entitled to have access to vaccines through COVAX for 20 per cent of its population, or approximately 106-107 million doses if each person gets two injections.

-Indonesia is testing Sinovac vaccine and preparing mass vaccination for medical staff and other frontline workers to start as soon as late January.
+Indonesia is testing the Sinovac vaccine and preparing to start mass vaccination for medical staff and other frontline workers as early as late January.

 VIETNAM

-A government official COVAX vaccines would cover only 20 per cent of the population and the country is likely to have a chance to secure separate deals soon, as demand is very high.
+A government official says vaccines from COVAX would cover only 20 per cent of its population and the country is likely to have a chance to secure separate deals soon as overall demand is very high.

 BANGLADESH

-Bangladesh signed a deal with India's Serum Institute to buy 30 million doses of the AstraZeneca vaccine.
+Bangladesh signed a deal with India's Serum to buy 30 million doses of the AstraZeneca vaccine.

 It also expects to receive 68 million doses from GAVI at a subsidised rate, a senior health ministry official said.